horizon-research/systolic-array-dataflow-optimizer/README.md

 This is a DNN dataflow optimizer for a particular hardware accelerator, systolic array. it is able to find a optimal or `approximately` optimal dataflow for a particular DNN for some hardware constraints, such as bandwidth and SRAM, etc.
+This repository is the artifact of our paper *ASV: Accelerated Stereo Vision System*.
 The original repository is here: <https://github.com/YuFengUofR/dataflow_optimizer>.

 ## Why